MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Learning Policy with Exponential Stability Constraints

-\begin{remark} It is important to distinguish between the two importance sampling (IS) strategies employed in this article.
-In (\ref{loss_diff_V}), sequence-level IS (from $t$ to $t+k-1$) is used to train the Lyapunov certificate $V_\psi$.
-While sequence-level IS typically introduces higher variance, it provides the low-bias correction necessary for the Lyapunov network to accurately reflect the stability of the current policy $\pi_\phi$ using off-policy data.
-Since the policy parameters are fixed during the Lyapunov update phase, this variance remains manageable via the truncation in (\ref{IS}).
-However, when optimizing the policy $\pi_\phi$ itself, sequence-level IS would introduce prohibitive variance into the gradient estimates, often leading to training divergence.
-Consequently, following the design principle of PPO, we utilize only the first-step IS ratio $\rho(\phi)$ in (\ref{loss_policy}).
-This approach effectively reduces the variance of the policy gradient, ensuring stable optimization while still benefiting from the multi-step stability information embedded within the weighted advantage $A_{t,\lambda}$. \end{remark}
+\begin{remark} Notably, we employ distinct importance sampling strategies for the critic and the actor.
+In (\ref{loss_diff_V}), sequence-level IS provides low-bias correction for learning $V_\psi$ from off-policy data.
+This variance remains manageable via truncation in (\ref{IS}) since policy parameters are fixed during Lyapunov certificate updates.
+However, during policy optimization, where policy parameters are actively updated, sequence-level IS is avoided to prevent prohibitive variance and potential divergence.
+Following the PPO principle, we utilize only the first-step IS ratio $\rho^i(\phi)$ in (\ref{loss_policy}).
+This ensures stable optimization while retaining multi-step stability information via the aggregated stability advantage $A_{t,\lambda}$. \end{remark}